 - Financial Records: Budget, accounting, investment, and gifts and estate records.

-- Operations Records: Records concerning building and grounds construction and maintenance.
+- Facilities and Campus Services Records: Records concerning building and grounds construction and maintenance.

 - Research Records: Grant records and grant-related accounting records.